Sheung Wan station: Rumsey Street platforms

-In recent years, one of the proposals for the usage of the Rumsey Street platforms has been for them to be the terminus of the West Island line (then a separate line).
+In 2015, one of the proposals for the usage of the Rumsey Street platforms has been for them to be the terminus of the West Island line (then a separate line).
 However, with the decision to make the West Island line to be an extension of the Island line instead of a separate line, there are no more proposals to utilise the Rumsey Street platforms.
 Since then, the MTR Corporation has covered up the abandoned platform edges with new walls, and they are no longer visible.